-For the past six years we have been requesting statistics, via OPRA, from the Department of Labor in order to compare results from our firm with the overall averages of unemployment claimants filing appeals.
-For the sixth straight year, we are releasing the Department of Labor statistics along with our statistics.
+For the past eight years we have been requesting statistics, via OPRA, from the Department of Labor in order to compare results from our firm with the overall averages of unemployment claimants filing appeals.
+For the eighth straight year, we are releasing the Department of Labor statistics, as well as our statistics.
 The summary is as follows:

 Fact Finding Hearings - Not Available

 Appeal Tribunal Hearings

 |Employer Appeals Favorable||36%||33%||31%||32%||29%||30%||30%||29%|

 |Employer Appeals Favorable||55%||46%||8%||11%||11%||11%||11%||6%|